 The current bill came into being when New York City Council Member James Vacca read ProPublica’s investigation into racially biased algorithms and their impact on the criminal risk of defendants.
-What ProPublica‘s investigation revealed was algorithms are increasingly being used to determine criminal risk and the algorithms are far from neutral in their approach to risk assessment.
+What ProPublica‘s investigation revealed was algorithms are increasingly being used to calculate criminal risk but the algorithms aren’t as neutral as many people assume.
 Programmed by humans, these algorithms in fact perpetuate longstanding biases.
 The problem is that they are increasingly being used to inform decisions about who can be set free at every stage of the criminal justice system.
 And as the ProPublica article emphasizes, “Rating a defendant’s risk of future crime is often done in conjunction with an evaluation of a defendant’s rehabilitation needs.
 The Justice Department’s National Institute of Corrections now encourages the use of such combined assessments at every stage of the criminal justice process.
 And a landmark sentencing reform bill currently pending in Congress would mandate the use of such assessments in federal prisons.”

 Moving forward, algorithms, not judges, will play an increasingly large role in deciding people’s futures.
 But the criminal justice system is not the only public sector realm increasingly leaning on algorithms.